Did you know that there are two main motivational tendencies in humans?

 - “If you keep being that nice to your horse you will never get anywhere”

-- “Unless you pull your finger out you I guarantee you, you will crash and burn in your next competition”
+- “Unless you pull your finger out I guarantee you will crash and burn in your next competition”

 - “This horse is way too good for you so put more effort in and learn how to ride it.”